thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 - Select the "Markdown/HTML Card" from the "Cards" widgets bundle;
 - Now we need to add an alias to define the entities from which the data will be extracted.
 In the "Alias" field, enter a name for it - "Selected entity", and click "Create a new one";
 - Specify a filter type - "Entity from dashboard state", and click the "Add";
-- Add data keys like "address", "contactPerson", "email", and "phone";
+- Add data keys such as "address", "contactPerson", "email", and "phone";
 - Navigate to the "Appearance" tab, and add the Markdown/HTML pattern to the appropriate window by taking it from the documentation:

 ```html